 - fluctuations in supply and demand for oil and the price of oil

 - trends and events affecting overall employment (especially in the industries listed above)

 - location in Alberta

 - employment turnover (work opportunities generated by people leaving existing positions)

 - occupational growth (work opportunities resulting from the creation of new positions that never existed before)

 - size of the occupation.

-Over 10,800 Albertans are employed in the Petroleum engineers occupational group.
-This group is expected to have a below-average annual growth of 1.1% from 2016 to 2020.
-As a result, 119 new positions are forecast to be created each year, in addition to job openings created by employment turnover.
+In Alberta, the C045: Petroleum Engineers occupational group is expected to have a below-average annual growth of 1.1% from 2016 to 2020.
+In addition to job openings created by employment turnover, 119 new positions are forecasted to be created within this occupational group each year.